 3) It is a gateway to floating surprises

-The tourist information office opposite the San Antonio Market, the usual drop-off point, assists in pairing visitors with tour and boat operators.
+The tourist information office opposite the San Antonio Market, the usual drop-off and pick-up point, assists in pairing visitors with tour and boat operators.
 These are just a few of the activities that await the intrepid traveler:

 Photo of Capones Lighthouse by Erick Dantoc

 - Hiking: Atop the hill, near the western end of the island, is a heritage site from Spanish colonial times—the solar-powered Capones Lighthouse (Faro de Punta Capones).
 This lighthouse once guided vessels coming from the north to Subic Bay, Corregidor Island, or Manila Bay.
 Photography, history and architecture buffs always appreciate this brick structure from 1890, but the 360-degree panoramic view from its overlook deck will surely take anyone’s breath away.

 - Fishing and crabbing